1. DUI Charges NYC – Understanding the Legal Definition and Its Application

 2. DUI Charges NYC – Facts of the Initial Consultation

-Reconstructing the Timeline and BAC Variables
+Reconstructing the Timeline and Bac Variables

 To challenge the DUI Charges, the defense team reconstructed the full timeline: